 - Burning.
 Skin inflammation leads to discomfort and stinging sensations on the skin.

 Rashes are one of the most common symptoms of a skin allergy.
-Find out how to identify rashes and how to treat them.

 Researchers aren’t exactly sure why the immune system causes an allergic reaction when a normally harmless foreign substance enters the body.